elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 configure your Ecto-DBMS connection, how to have Ecto create a database, and you know how to handle migrations.

 > Remember that Ecto does keep track of database changes through migrations, yet it is not particularly helpful when it comes to
 > writing the migration corresponding to what we change in the schemas.
-Until there is a `mix` recipe for computing migrations
+There has been discussion in the Ecto project about this,
-> (**TODO** anybody interested in reverse engineer django's migrations?), we need to write things twice: once in the schemas, and
+> and the bottom line is that programmers need to know what they mean, and it's programmers who should tell Ecto, not the
-> again in migration files.
+> opposite way: we need to maintain both the schemas, and the migration files, and make sure they are consistent with each other.

 So let's get to work and write our first migration, relative to moving from an empty database to one with the above schema definitions.
-We create a boilerplate named migration, and call it `initial_migration`,
+We use the `ecto.gen.migration` rule to create a boilerplate named migration, we call it `initial_migration`,

 ```
 mix ecto.gen.migration initial_migration